| |

 The investigators concluded that children with ADHD exhibit impairments in executive function and processing speed in real-world activities as well as in neuropsychological testing.
 Cognitive deficits detected by standardized neuropsychological testing are related to performance difficulties in real-world activities.

-was studied by A. M. Chronis and colleagues and findings were published in the Journal of the American Academy of Child and Adolescent Psychiatry in 2003 and summarized in a recent issue of the ADHD Report (2004).
+Parental ADHD and family functioning was studied by A. M. Chronis and colleagues and findings were published in the Journal of the American Academy of Child and Adolescent Psychiatry in 2003 and summarized in a recent issue of the ADHD Report (2004).
 Investigators examined the psychosocial functioning of the spouse and children of adults with ADHD in 33 families compared to 26 families without parental ADHD.
 Children were screened for psychopathology and social maladjustment and spouses were assessed by DSM-IV diagnoses and the quality of their marital relationship.
 The findings indicated that children who had a parent with ADHD showed greater psychopathology and greater instances of co-morbidities.
 The study underscores the importance of the non-ADHD spouse to family functioning when the other parent has the disorder.

 July's Featured myADHD.com's Tools